egzumer/uv-k5-firmware-custom/README.md

 # Open reimplementation of the Quan Sheng UV K5 v2.1.27 firmware

-This repository is a cloned and customized version of DualTachyon's firmware found here ..
+This repository is a cloned and customized version of DualTachyon's open firmware found here ..

 https://github.com/DualTachyon/uv-k5-firmware

+Am amazing achievement if you ask me !

 # User customization